syncfusion-content/uwp-docs/uwp/SfGantt/CriticalPath.md

 # Critical Path

 Critical path is the chain of linked critical tasks that defines the project finish date.
-It can be highlighted by enabling the [`HighlightCriticalTasks`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.SfGantt~HighlightCriticalTasksProperty.html) property in SfGantt as like in the below code example.
+It can be highlighted by enabling the [`HighlightCriticalTasks`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.SfGantt~HighlightCriticalTasksProperty.html) property in SfGantt as like in the following code sample.

 {% tabs %}